bogdanoancea/MobileNetworkDataSimulationTemplate/data/postLocProb/README-postLocProb.txt

-The postLocProb.xml files describes the standardized structure of the csv files containing the posterior location probabilities for each device at each time instant.
+The postLocProb_dict.xml file describes the standardized structure of the csv files containing the posterior location probabilities for each device at each time instant.
 The content of this file defines the following elements:

 1. <posteriorLocationProbabilities>